PragyanSubedi/Machine-Learning-Refreshers/README.md

 # Machine Learning Refreshers

-This repository consists of multiple implementations of various Machine Learning Algorithms with their specific nuances in data engineering.
+This repository consists implementations of various Machine Learning Algorithms serving as a quick refresher to their nuances.